Radio Imagination: Artists in the Archive of Octavia E. Butler

 Radio Imagination includes related programming.
 Malik Gaines and Alexandro Segade's performance Star Choir will repeat twice on the opening night at the neighboring Levitt Pavilion at 8pm and 8:40pm.
 In addition, a tour of Butler’s Pasadena led by Butler biographer and founder of the Octavia Butler Legacy Network Ayana A.H.
 Jamieson will meet at the Armory on December 4, 2016.
 On October 19 an in-gallery talk will feature Radio Imagination artist Connie Samaras in conversation with writer Lynell George and on December 11 artist Lauren Halsey will talk with writer Fred Moten.

 Additional Radio Imagination events happening this fall include a musical performance by Nicole Mitchell and a panel discussion on radical reproduction at the Huntington; and a screening of short films at REDCAT curated by Erin Christovale.
-For more info on this program please click here.

 • View Installation Pics on Flickr

 • When Science Fiction Becomes Real

 • Carrie Brownstein on Radio Imagination

 • Three Unique Shows at the Armory in Pasadena